What’s For Breakfast?

 Centers of Learning

-Just as the Greeks, Romans, and Persians had done under their rule, Muslim governments established centers of learning.
-In these centers, they would collect and translate scientific, literary, and philosophical works.
+Muslim governments established centers of learning to collect these works, just as the Greeks, Romans, and Persians had done under their rule.
+In these centers, they would also translate scientific, literary, and philosophical works.

 Among the most famous centers of these translations efforts was the House of Wisdom (Bayt al-Hikma in Arabic).
 Caliph al-Ma’mun established this center in 870 C.E. in Baghdad.

 Al-Hunayn, a Christian scholar, led a great effort to collect and translate available knowledge.
-Emissaries were sent out to purchase books from wherever they could be found.
+Countries sent emissaries to purchase books from wherever they could be found.

 Invention of Paper